 One of my favourite memories from my time in Mozambique was on a small island in the north of the country in the Quirimbas archipelago, called Ibo.
 Its battle torn, colonial history is reflected in its architecture like nothing I have seen before.
 With each invading power partially destroying buildings before rebuilding on top of the remains, reforming them in their own style.
 Leaving a tapestry of different architectural styles weaved into the brickwork.

 As intriguing as the architecture was, it was a conversation I had with a teenage boy who took me to visit some crab fishermen that really stuck with me.
 We got onto the topic of the value of crab on the island ($5) compared to in a restaurant in Asia ($100) where they were sold.
 He seemed unconcerned by the huge difference in price and the profit gained by the merchant - something I saw as grossly unfair - explaining that the crabs for the fishermen were free.
 The value of a fisherman was in their skill navigating the sea, their ability to provide food and how they cared for those they shared their lives with.
 Their interactions with nature were what mattered, not their ability to hoard.
+The conversation irreversibly changed me and thankfully I carry that ancient wisdom with me, even if I struggle to live by it, something I'll always be grateful for.
 I do still wonder about access to healthcare and education and whether the merchant selling the crab at a 20x profit should return some of their gains in a form other than money.

 Below is a story that I found on Paulo Coelho's website.
 It is a wonderful expression of the rejection of the capitalist growth psyche and in my opinion helps give clarity to the views shared by the boy.